 Luckily, the app is really good.
 It’s well-built, intuitive and straightforward.
 There’s no chance of messing up or getting lost.

 Ring uses the application for all of its devices.
-So no matter you own a doorbell or a security camera, you’ll be using a single app.
+So whether you own a doorbell or a security camera, or both, you’ll be using a single app.

 You can configure the motion zones from the app and it also has a feature to schedule notifications so that the sound won’t interrupt at inappropriate times.

 You can also grant access to your family members.
-They’ll be able to review footages and answer doorbells.
+They’ll be able to review footage and answer doorbells.

 You can also disable Ring and motion alerts.
 Plus, you can customize the motion zones using the application.

-If your front door is close to the street, it’ highly possible to receive a lot of false alerts.
+If your front door is close to the street, it’s highly possible to receive a lot of false alerts.
 You can minimize the instances by correctly configuring the motion zones.

 You can also view the live footage without receiving a notification.
 In order to do so, you have to tap the doorbell name in the app and then the ‘Live View’.